 Source: Backlinko ^

-Gaining the top spot on Google is worth an effort.
+Gaining the top spot on Google is worth an effort (not Google Ads) (not Google Ads).
 The first result attracts four visitors out of every ten visitors to the page.
 Statistics also suggest that the top result on Google SERP will get ten times more organic traffic than the number ten result.
 Moving one spot in the top ten search results will increase the click-through rate by almost 30.8%.

 The top five positions get almost 80% of organic clicks.
 Getting the top spot also makes sense because most visitors to the Google search engine instinctively click on the first result.